Open-Machine/Assembler/README.md

 ---

 # 🔡 Code Syntax
-Warning ⚠️: Assembly languages are specific to their hardware so remember that Open-Computer's Assembly may be different from other assembly languages.
+**Warning** ⚠️: Assembly languages are specific to their hardware so remember that Open-Computer's Assembly may be different from other assembly languages.

-Warning ⚠️: Have you read [Code Flow and Tips](#--code-flow-and-tips)

 Read the specifications below to learn the code syntax.